djagerif/comfort2mqtt/DOCS.md

 * [UCM/Eth01] - Obsolete/Untested

 * [UCM/Eth02] - Obsolete.
-Does not work with Comfort to MQTT Addon.
+Not recommended as Eth03 is the replacement of the Eth02 module.

 * [UCM/Wifi01] - Not Recommended (WiFi) - Firmware 7.176 or later.